Adam-Elmi/DocMerge/readme.md

 ## Output

-Generates a single combined file in the target folder.
+Generates a single combined file in the output folder.

 > [!NOTE]
 > Orders files by filename (prefix with numbers)